rjmxtechnology/SFLV-GTABelgium_FiveM-Ready/README.md

 All credits go to [GTA Belgium on GTA-5Mods.com](https://www.gta5-mods.com/maps/las-venturas-san-fierro-dlc-remastered)

-~~Released on cfx.re forums at this link~ (They closed the topic and said it wasn't allowed as it was unoriginal so it is only here now)
+~~Released on cfx.re forums at this link~~
+(Moderators closed the topic and said it wasn't allowed as it was unoriginal so it is only here now)

 *NOTE: **this is a quite resource intensive addon map for a FiveM server as it was not designed with the intention to be streamed to FiveM to begin with***
 ----